Heart Disease and Beta-Blocker Therapy

 Do Other Drugs Interact With Beta-Blockers?

-A beta-blocker is often prescribed with a diuretic (''water pill''), ACE inhibitor (lowers blood pressure), or angiotensin receptor blocker (ARB), another medication that lowers blood pressure.
+A beta-blocker is often prescribed with a diuretic (''water pill''), or other medications such as ACE inhibitors and angiotensin receptor blockers (ARBs), which lower blood pressure and improve heart failure symptoms.
 If you have side effects after taking your heart drugs together, contact your health care provider.
 You may need to change the times you take each medication.

 It is important that your doctor is aware of all the drugs you are taking -- including over-the-counter drugs, herbs and supplements -- because they have the potential to interact with beta-blockers.